shane-miller/Fantasy-NHML/README.md

 ### A machine learning based fantasy hockey draft helper.

 #### Info:
-- Predicts the upcoming year's fantasy values when given the player data from the previous years.
+- This project is designed to predict the upcoming year's fantasy values when given the player data from the previous years.
 - In the case of a shortened season, all players scalable stats will be scaled according to the maximum number of games played by any player in that shortened season.
   - Ex: If the max number of games played by any player in a shortened season was 41 games, then every player will have their stats multiplied by 2 (aka 82/41).
 - In order to handle player injuries or other misc reasons games had to be missed, the scalable individual statistics and fantasy point value for skaters used for training will be extrapolated using the following equation: